EMDR Basic Training through Otago University

 EMDR Therapy as taught through Otago University is designed for licensed mental health practitioners who treat adults and children in a clinical setting.
 EMDR is a complex therapy requiring academic training to Postgraduate diploma level in relevant mental health fields and supervised experience in psychological therapies.
 To check whether you meet eligibility criteria, click here.

-Special Topic 1: Eye Movement Desensitisation and Reprocessing (PSME455)
+EMDR Therapy Basic Training: PSME 455.
+Eye Movement Desensitisation and Reprocessing

 PSME455 is a 30-point paper studied part-time over one year.
 It covers the internationally recognised EMDR Therapy Basic Training curriculum (Parts 1 & 2), with some expansion of the topics and with increased contact time for the lectures and practicums.
 Taught through flexible distance learning, the recorded live interactive lectures can be watched repeatedly as and when suits you.
 The PSME455 course will include online lectures plus two block courses of 2 and a half days each, held in Wellington.
 It will use a cyclical teaching approach with theory informing practice and practice informing theory.